-The combination of grasses, forbs, and shrubs found on the ecological site provide habitat for numerous wildlife species.
+The combination of grasses, forbs, and shrubs found on this ecological site provide habitat for numerous wildlife species.
 Historic large grazers that influenced these communities were bison, elk, mule deer, and pronghorn.
+Herbivory and soil disturbance by black-tailed prairie dogs influenced ecological processes, supporting unique wildlife species.
 Bison are no longer widely distributed in their historic range.
 Prairie dogs occupy a small fraction of their historic range.
 Pronghorn are the most abundant ungulates using this ecological site, followed by mule deer.
 Domestic grazers share these habitats with wildlife.
 The grassland communities of eastern Colorado are home to many bird species.
-Changes in the composition of the plant community when moving from the Reference Community to other communities on this ecological site may result in species shifts in bird species.
+Changes in the composition of the plant community when moving from the Reference Community to other communities on this ecological site may result in shifts in bird species.
+The occasional wetland or spring found on this site provides essential seasonal water needed for reproductive habitat by some reptiles and amphibians.
 Because of a lack of permanent water, fish are not common.